Yiannis128/markdown_editor/README.md

 # Markdown Editor (markdown_editor)

-> **⚠️ Warning, this library is still in development, there are frequent improvements and code changes approaching the first release and milestone.**
+> **⚠️ Warning, this library is still in development, there are frequent improvements and code changes approaching the first release and milestone.
+> It is recommended to wait for the first release before using in a production application.**

 [![Main](https://github.com/Yiannis128/markdown_editor/actions/workflows/main.yml/badge.svg?branch=master)](https://github.com/Yiannis128/markdown_editor/actions/workflows/main.yml)